ktakashi/r6rs-pffi/README.md

 Mosh has 2 flavours of macro expansion style, psyntax and SRFI-72.
 The first one doesn't expose `bytevector-pointer` so currently this library can't support it.
 Only SRFI-72 flavoured one, called NMosh, is supported.

-### Sagittarius

-32 bit version of Sagittarius (0.6.4) has a bug on `uinteger->bytevector`.
-So if a pointer address is greater than 0x7FFFFFFF, then it doesn't work properly.

 ### Vicare